 These are the opposite of those transactions where you actually use the plastic card, such as when checking out at a grocery store, where you would use the magstripe or chip.

-CVV codes are a 3-digit number for Visa, MasterCard, and Discover cards, and a 4-digit number for American Express.
+CVV codes are a 3-digit number for Visa, Mastercard, and Discover cards, and a 4-digit number for Amex.

 3) Customer Service Phone Line

 The phone number on the back of your card is the best number to use for general customer service.
 If you have other services associated with your card that have their own direct phone numbers, like a personal concierge service, consider obtaining them all and writing them down or storing them in your phone.
 You can get help finding these numbers by calling the customer service line on the card.

 This is another fraud-prevention tool, but this one rarely serves its purpose.
 The cardholder must sign their card here for the card to be legally valid, with the intention that this signature can be matched with a driver’s license or a signature given at the register when a purchase is made.